-Pursuant to §373.403(10), Fla.
-Stats., a stormwater management system means a system which is designed and constructed or implemented to control discharges which are necessitated by rainfall events, incorporating methods to collect, convey, store, absorb, inhibit, treat, use, or reuse water to prevent or reduce flooding, over-drainage, environmental degradation, and water pollution or otherwise affect the quantity and quality of discharges from the system.
+Pursuant to Section 373.403(10), F.S., a stormwater management system means a system which is designed and constructed or implemented to control discharges which are necessitated by rainfall events, incorporating methods to collect, convey, store, absorb, inhibit, treat, use, or reuse water to prevent or reduce flooding, over-drainage, environmental degradation, and water pollution or otherwise affect the quantity and quality of discharges from the system.

 In 1990, in response to legislation, the FDEP developed and implemented the State Water Resource Implementation Rule (originally known as the State Water Policy rule).
-This rule sets forth the broad guidelines for the implementation of Florida's stormwater program and describes the roles of FDEP, the five water management districts (Exhibit 6-1) and local governments.
-The rule provides that one of the primary goals of the program is to maintain, to the degree possible, during and after construction and development, the predevelopment stormwater characteristics of a site.
+This rule sets forth the broad guidelines for the implementation Florida's stormwater program and describes the roles of FDEP, the five water management districts (Exhibit 6-1) and local governments.
+The rule provides that one of the primary goals of the program is to maintain, to the degree possible, during and after construction and development, predevelopment stormwater the characteristics of a site.1 discharges that result from large or small construction activities.

-The FDEP regulations outlined in the Florida Administrative Code (FAC) require notification of work to be completed and potentially the issuance of a National Pollutant Discharge Elimination System (NPDES) permit for any stormwater discharges that result from large or small construction activities.
 The FDEP also regulates subsurface drainage systems and water quality.

+The FDEP regulations outlined in the Florida Administrative Code (FAC) require notification of work to be completed and potentially the issuance of a National Pollutant Discharge Elimination System (NPDES) permit for any stormwater